acsant/GymBuddy/README.md

 would allow the developers to easily contribute to the project as well as consume the API for the GymBuddy android app.

+#### Technology Stack
+Node.js will be used to write a communications server and MongoDB for the data store.

 ### Authentication
 An authentication layer must be provided as a gateway to the application.
 The authentication will be a local authentication where user information will be collected on sign-up and stored or future login.
 ##### User: